corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-build-systems.md

 * `corda-confidential-identities` - A part of the core Corda libraries.
 Automatically pulled in by other libraries.
 * `corda-core` (*) - Usually automatically included by another dependency.
 Contains core Corda utilities, model, and functionality.
 Include manually if the utilities are useful or you are writing a library for Corda.
 * `corda-finance-contracts` (*), `corda-finance-workflows` and deprecated `corda-finance`.
 Corda finance CorDapp, use contracts and flows parts respectively.
-Only include as a `cordaCompile` dependency if using as a dependent Cordapp or if you need access to the Corda finance types.
+Only include as a `cordaCompile` dependency if using as a dependent CorDapp or if you need access to the Corda finance types.
 Use as a `cordapp` dependency if using as a CorDapp dependency (see below).
 * `corda-jackson` - Corda Jackson support.
 Use if you plan to serialise Corda objects to and/or from JSON.
 * `corda-jfx` - JavaFX utilities with some Corda-specific models and utilities.
 Only use with JavaFX apps.
 * `corda-mock` - A small library of useful mocks.
 Use if the classes fit your purpose.